ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 Lastly there is a “Blocked” status that may be used if work on a fix cannot proceed for some reason - again a reason should be provided as a comment.

-.. attention:: Basic Workflow
+.. admonition:: Basic Workflow

    “TODO” -> “Assigned” -> “In Progress” -> “Ready for Acceptance” -> “Done”

 The flow is not constrained - any status may be chosen at any time.

-3.2 Assignee Responsibilities
+Assignee Responsibilities
 --------------------------------

 The assignee of an SKB bug has a number of key responsibilities: